adhdproject/adhdproject.github.io/Tools/Annoyance/Cowrie.md

 Here we can clearly see my login attempts and the username/password combos I employed as I tried to gain access in [Example 2: Cowrie In Action].
 This could be very useful!

+Also, when you get a chance, take a look at the command configuration files in the `/opt/cowrie/honeyfs` directory.

+Finally, the actual user accounts for logging into the fake ssh server are in the `/opt/cowrie/etc/userdb.txt` file.

+What happens when you log in with one of the valid userID and password combos?

+What happens when you exit the session?